12 Best Things to Do on the Isle of Skye

 Like many other landscapes on the Isle of Skye, the unusually shaped rock formations, green grassy mounds and scattered ponds were created by ancient landslides.

-One of the most prominent formations is Castle Ewan, a hill with a rock pinnacle at the top that can be climbed for views over the Fairy Glen.
+One of the most prominent formations is Castle Ewan, a hill topped with a rocky pinnacle that can be climbed for views over the Fairy Glen

-Visiting the Fairy Glen is one of the most unique experiences on the Isle of Skye.
+Visiting the Fairy Glen is one of the most unique things to do on the Isle of Skye.

 Time Needed: 2 hours

-Portree is the largest town on the Isle of Skye and is often used as a base for travellers visiting due to its central location on the island.
+Portree is the largest town on the Isle of Skye and is one of the best places to base yourself on the Isle of Skye thanks to its central location.

-While you’re there, take time to wander through the town and down to the harbour, where you’ll find the iconic view of the colourful buildings along the waterfront.
+While you’re there, take time to wander through the town and down to the harbour, where you’ll find the iconic colourful buildings along the waterfront

 A landscape view of the colorful pink, yellow, and blue houses at the Portree waterfront with boats anchored in the harbor.